|

 bathed in the creek.
 But now we have to bath from a small pan in

-quarters.
+our quarters.
 Some of the

 enlisted men have taken empty 55 gallon steel drums and cut them to form short